Flood Damage Repair: Complete Checklist September 19, 2018 – Posted in: Blog

 For Repair Work that Involves Knocking Down a Wall, Sealing Cracks, Replacing Floors, and the Like, Leave it to the Pros.

 Best Tools and Practices for Flood Damage Cleanup

 As mentioned earlier, your priority is to dry out your property.
 Time is of the essence.
 You want your property to be thoroughly dried within 48-72 hours after the flood waters subside.
-Check out the following best tools and practices to facilitate flood damage cleanup easily.
+Check out the following tools and practices to facilitate flood damage cleanup easily.

 Assess the flood water category.
 The first thing you need to do is to assess the type of flood water that has invaded your property.
 There are three flood water categories: grey, black and clean water.

 The level of toxicity present in the water greatly affects the mitigation efforts you should employ.
-Blackwater has serious health risks and is best addressed by the professionals.
+Blackwater has serious health risks and is addressed by the professionals.

 Use Air Movers

-To speed up the drying process particularly within your home, there are tools and devices that can help increase air circulation and draw out moisture from various surfaces.
+To speed up the drying process particularly within your home, there are tools and devices that can increase air circulation and draw out moisture from various surfaces.